KWB-R/fakin/content/tool/dmponline/index.md

 +++
-title = "Gitlab"
+title = "DMPonline"
-date = 2018-06-11T00:00:00+01:00
+date = 2019-02-14T00:00:00+01:00
 draft = false

-authors = ["rustler", "sonnenberg"]
+authors = ["sprenger"]

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["programming", "reproducibility", "version-control", "collaboration", "publication", "repository", "web-hosting", "backup"]
+tags = ["data-management-plan", "best-practices", "project-proposal", "project-management", "data-manager"]

 # Project summary to display on homepage.
-summary = "Collaborative Code Repository.
-Backup for Our [Github](tool/github/) Code Repository"
+summary = "DMPonline helps you to create, review, and share data management plans that meet institutional and funder requirements."

 # Slides (optional).
 #   Associate this page with Markdown slides.